Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an instance template, and use the template in a Managed Instance Group that scales up and down based on the time of day.
 - [ ] Use a set of third-party tools to build automation around scaling the application up and down, based on Stackdriver CPU usage monitoring.

+The correct answer is:

+2. **Create an instance template, and use the template in a Managed Instance Group with autoscaling configured**.

+### Explanation of why other options are wrong:

+1. **Create a Google Kubernetes Engine cluster, and use horizontal pod autoscaling to scale the application**:
+   - **Reason for being wrong**: While Kubernetes Engine provides horizontal pod autoscaling, it is not aligned with the requirement to use Virtual Machines directly, as Kubernetes abstracts the underlying VMs.
+This option would introduce unnecessary complexity and doesn't adhere to the organizational policy of using VMs directly.

+3. **Create an instance template, and use the template in a Managed Instance Group that scales up and down based on the time of day**:
+   - **Reason for being wrong**: Scaling based on time of day is useful for predictable workload patterns but does not dynamically scale based on underlying infrastructure CPU usage, as required.
+This option may not efficiently utilize resources during unexpected workload spikes or changes in CPU usage.

+4. **Use a set of third-party tools to build automation around scaling the application up and down, based on Stackdriver CPU usage monitoring**:
+   - **Reason for being wrong**: While third-party tools can provide customization, they often require additional setup, management, and potential integration challenges.
+Using built-in GCP services like Managed Instance Groups with autoscaling is generally more operationally efficient and aligns better with managing resources directly on Google Cloud Platform.

+### Why Option 2 is correct:

+- **Create an instance template, and use the template in a Managed Instance Group with autoscaling configured**: This option leverages Managed Instance Groups (MIGs) which allow you to create a group of identical VM instances from a common instance template.
+Autoscaling configured on the MIGs ensures that the number of VM instances automatically scales based on CPU usage, which aligns with the requirement to scale based on underlying infrastructure CPU usage.
+It's operationally efficient because GCP manages the scaling process based on predefined policies, ensuring the application can quickly respond to changes in workload demand while adhering to organizational policies of using VMs directly.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to set up permissions for a set of Compute Engine instances to enable them to write data into a particular Cloud Storage bucket.
 You want to follow Google-recommended practices.
 What should you do?